 Taxi Taking Tips: In Bangkok, no one wanted to turn on the metre.
 In Chiang Rai and Chiang Mai, I used Grab any time I needed a taxi (vs. tuk tuk or songthaew) so I never had to ask for the metre.

 Back to Bangkok: Every driver I encountered from the airport, to hotels, to ones on the street wanted me to agree to a flat price vs. turning on the metre.
-The logic here is simple: The flat price screws the tourist- usually by at least 2-3x.
+The logic here is simple: The flat price benefits the driver- usually by at least 2-3x.
 Asking them to turn on the metre wasn’t enough- I had to be really aggressive in insisting they turn it on.

 An example here: From DMK (Bangkok’s smaller airport) to my hotel, I was quoted 500 baht.
 I asked for the metre to be turned on instead, and even with heavy traffic, driver fees and tolls, I only paid 350 baht.
 150 baht may not seem like a big deal, but it adds up and when you’re on a budget, every baht matters.
-In my view, it’s something to be mindful of.
-If you’re not comfortable negotiating, you should at least be aware of the mark-up you’re being subjected to.

 More things to know before traveling to Thailand-